Calibration of neutron star natal kick velocities to isolated pulsar observations: Binary Evolution Model

 As in the SSE scenario, we select only those stars that have become unbound from their binary companion and ended their evolution as NSs in order to recover the single pulsar population.
 Note that the final velocities of single pulsars that originate in binaries may be different from their natal kicks.
 This is because pre-supernova orbital velocities contribute to the speeds of ejected pulsars, while the speeds of pulsars formed from secondaries may be impacted second-hand by both asymmetric natal kicks and symmetric mass loss (\citealt{Blaauw:1961} kicks) experienced by the primaries.
 We do not explicitly select pulsars based on their spin periods in the simulated population, even though millisecond pulsars are excluded from the single-pulsar data set.
 However, first-born pulsars in binaries disrupted by the second supernova represent only $\sim$1\% of the total simulated pulsar population, and only a fraction of these are likely to be millisecond pulsars, so this choice is unlikely to impact our conclusions.

 Some examples of the resulting velocity distributions, along with the corresponding curves from the SSE models, are shown in Fig.~\ref{fig:ns_kick_output_bse}.

 The modelled velocities of single pulsars produced through binary evolution are mostly similar to those arising from single-star evolution, with a few notable differences.
 As noted above, the BSE scenario includes NSs ejected by ECSNe and USSNe, as well as NSs ejected by SN events experienced by their binary companions.
 These stars typically have lower final velocities than NSs from the single evolution scenario, all of which receive kicks due to CCSNe only.
-As such, we see a stronger preference for lower velocity pulsars in the BSE distributions when compared to SSE.
-Second, we also expect the velocities of all ejected stars in the BSE scenario to have a larger statistical spread because of the stochastic addition of orbital velocities to SN kicks.
+As such, we see a larger number of lower-velocity pulsars in the BSE distributions when compared to SSE.
+Furthermore, we expect the velocities of all ejected stars in the BSE scenario to have a larger statistical spread because of the stochastic addition of orbital velocities to SN kicks.